carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   the sanitizer (asan, etc) it will be reported as usual and the reproducer will be written to disk.
   Each Fuzzer process is single-threaded (unless the library starts its own threads).
-You can run the Fuzzer on the same corpus in multiple processes. in parallel.
+You can run the Fuzzer on the same corpus in multiple processes in parallel.
 For run-time options run the Fuzzer binary with '-help=1'.